Vaccine misinformation: Impact

 Fueled by misinformation, anti-vaccination activism is on the rise on social media and in many countries.
 Research has shown that viewing a website containing vaccine misinformation for 5–10 minutes decreases a person's intention to vaccinate.
 A 2020 study found that "large proportions of the content about vaccines on popular social media sites are anti-vaccination messages."
 It further found that there is a significant relationship between joining vaccine hesitant groups on social media and openly casting doubts in public about vaccine safety, as well as a substantial relationship between foreign disinformation campaigns and declining vaccination coverage.

 In 2003, rumors about polio vaccines intensified vaccine hesitancy in Nigeria and led to a five-fold increase in the number of polio cases in the country over three years.
 A 2021 study found that misinformation about COVID-19 vaccines on social media "induced a decline in intent [to vaccinate] of 6.2 percentage points in the [United Kingdom] and 6.4 percentage points in the [United States] among those who said they would definitely accept a vaccine".

 Social media is again the leading platform for the rapid spreading of vaccine misinformation during a pandemic.
-For example, A study in 2020 of public opinions about the developing Chinese domestic COVID-19 vaccines found around one-fifth of the post on weibo related to the vaccine claimed that the COVID-19 vaccines are generally overpriced, even though they are later being administrated totally free.
+For example, A study in 2020 of public opinions about the developing Chinese domestic COVID-19 vaccines found around one-fifth of the post on weibo related to the vaccine claimed that the COVID-19 vaccines are generally overpriced, even though they are later being administered totally free.
 Many people in China also hold the belief that inactive vaccines are safer than the newly developed mRNA vaccine of SARS-Covid-2.
 The cause of this might be a combination of national pride and a lack of understanding of vaccine literacy.

 In general, misinformation related to the COVID-19 vaccine reduced public confidence.
 Public acceptance of Chinese domestic COVID-19 vaccines dropped significantly due to concerns about the possible high cost.
-An online survey showed only 28.7% of the participants expressed definite interest in getting the vaccine.
-Most people (54.6%) hold some hesitancy toward the vaccine.
+An online survey in China showed only 28.7% of the participants expressed definite interest in getting the vaccine.
+Most people (54.6%) held some hesitancy toward the vaccine.